GeorgeFourikis/Node-Express-Step-by-Step/version4/README.md

 <h1>This is the About Page <em><%= name %></em></h1>
 ```

-In EJS, we pass variables by using <% xxxxxxxx %>, in case we want the EJS to give
+In EJS, we pass variables by using <% aVariable %>, in case we want the EJS to give
-a value then we use <%= myVariableGoesHere %>.
+a value to be used and shown then we use <%= myVariableGoesHere %>.